 If you already know you’re a one-man wolf pack for studying, then skip to the next tip.

-Figure out what works best for you, and figure it out fast.
+Once you are comfortable with how to study in medical school, figure out what works best for you, and figure it out fast.
 Study time is not the time to make lifelong friends or socialize.
 If you’re not studying effectively with a classmate, do both of you a favor by ending the study relationship and finding a better fit.
-Answering all of these questions sooner, in your first year, will set help you save time and sanity in the long run.
+Answering all of these questions sooner and finding your best study methods in your first year will set help you save time and sanity in the long run for things like Step 1 and other exams throughout school and your career.

 Every word spoken in lecture or written on the syllabus, slides or notes could become a question on an exam.
 Don’t think you’re going to get all the information by attending every class and not reading the lecturer’s notes.
-Likewise, don’t assume all the important information will be contained in the notes and slides.
+Likewise, medical students are wise to not assume all the important information will be contained in the notes and slides.

 In other words, all those different materials exist for a reason.
 You will likely need to leverage a combination of lectures, review books, question banks, and a mnemonic study aid to truly learn and retain everything you need to know.
 Take some time to figure out what works for you and stick with it.